 Before you make any changes to existing processes, make sure the underlying process is stable and that you have the right foundation in place.
 You should be on the latest versions of your business systems, and those business systems should be fit for the purpose you have in mind.

 You can’t use IoT technology to connect minute-by-minute production data if you’re using ERP for shop floor control.
 It won’t have any place to store the data volumes, and ERP can’t schedule to that level of operation detail with only a single “material” based constraint.
 Make sure your core business systems are strong and stable enough to support your Industry 4.0 efforts.
-Take this test to see if you are ready for an APS.
+Contact us to see if your company is ready for 4.0

 STEP 4…Create a Detailed Project Plan